-Saffron (Crocus sativum) is a spice derived from the flower of the saffron crocus, a species of crocus in the family Iridaceae.It does not exist in the wild but seems to have been cultivated in ancient times from the wild crocus ( which is from Crete ) Crocus cartwrightianus
+Saffron (Crocus sativum) sometimes spelt Zafran, is a spice derived from the flower of the saffron crocus, a species of crocus in the family Iridaceae.It does not exist in the wild but is thought to have been cultivated in ancient times from the wild crocus ( which is from Crete ) Crocus cartwrightianus

 The flower has three stigmas, which are the distal ends of the plant’s carpels.
 Together with its style, the stalk connecting the stigmas to the rest of the plant, these components are selected, harvested and dried and used in cooking as a seasoning and colouring agent.